JoeyShapiro/Cherry/README.md

 best way. for color, that works its faster. otherwise have to change all values live

+want to limit but dont. do it on the front end its their problem

 ## TODO
 - [ ] debug vs prod
 - [x] basic site